 To find out how agCap can help your dairy farming business, read our full proposal.
 Download a copy to share with your team and contact us for information about our Dairy Business Assessments.

-agCap has recently re-appointed one of our leading ex Sustainable Agriculture Fund sharefarmers, Mick Buckley to a 580 cow dairy enterprise in Southwest Victoria.
+Originally posted July 5th, 2019 agCap has recently re-appointed one of our leading ex Sustainable Agriculture Fund sharefarmers, Mick Buckley to a 580 cow dairy enterprise in Southwest Victoria.
 After farming in Tasmania for over ten years, Mick has adapted well to the operating environment in southwest Victoria.
-In Micks words, “I am like a duck on a pond – […]
+In Micks words, “I am like a […]

 Have a read of our thought piece on the advantages of a seasonal single calving model on pasture based dairy farms.